jimmarq/cyfunbook/README.md

 * Expand the chapter on working with files to include the copy (cp) command
 * Include a chapter on tar and zip files
+* Include the logger command.
+Search logs with grep and zgrep.
+Include an exercise to download a script and run it.
+The script should write logs.
+* Add a Linux review activity.
+* Add an exercise using tar.
+Include sample files.

 ### Cryptography

 * Expand password cracking to include bcrypt hashes.
 Define the metrics reported by john regarding hashing speed.
+* Asymmetric cryptography: Add an exercise to import a public key and verify a file's signature (signed with somebody else's private key).
+* Symmetric cryptographic: Add an exercise to decrypt a file that somebody else encrypted.

 ### Threats